 If you have a blog or a shop and want to design printables, I highly recommend you come up with 5-8 colors that are “your” colors—then use them repeatedly for all of your printables.
 Here is mine.
 I basically use these same colors for everything I do.
 This is SO much easier than coming up with a new color palette for every new printable.

-If you want to design something from scratch, you can always follow basic color theory, or you can head to a site like Design Seeds for a huge array of color palettes to choose from.
+If you want to design something from scratch, you can always follow basic color theory.
+Canva also has a very cool Color Palette Generator, or you can head to a site like Design Seeds for a huge array of color palettes to choose from.
 I am pretty sure that one of their palettes was the jumping off point for my palette above.

 Basic Printable Design Concepts